sakumatto/qortal-minting-logger/README.md

 # Qortal minting logger
  Log your minting activity by adding this script to crontab
 - Works on Mac and Linux / Pi
+- If your Qortal core is not running on this same machine, the script will not run.

 # Why Qortal minting logger
 As a Qortal minter you want to keep tabs on the height of the blockchain and the number you have minted.
 This bash script helps you do exactly that.
-The recommendation is to run it through cron, but you can equally run the script every now and then from the command line.
-The script writes its findings into two different log files and it rotates those files automatically.
+The recommendation is to run it through cron with five minutes intervals.
+The script writes its findings into three different log files and it rotates those files automatically.

 #Place the script in your Qortal directory
-The script is meant to reside in your home/qortal directory, that is a directory named qortal that resides under your home:
+The script is meant to reside in your home/qortal directory, that is: a directory named qortal that resides under your home:
 ```
 	~$USER/qortal
+	/check.sh
 	/my-qortal-log.txt
 	/my-status-log.txt
+	/qortal.balance.txt
 ```
 It will write into the same directory.

-You can replace your start.sh with the one here.
+You can replace your start.sh with the one herein.
 The changes in this start.sh script will write every start / restart into the log file along with the pid of Qortal.

 When you run the script, you have two ways of entering you Qortal key:
 1) By entering it as a parameter after the command
 1) The script will ask for it if not given on call
+1) The optional minting key is needed for full benefits

+_Strong recommendation_ is to give key(s) on call o get full benefit of script

-# Run the script automatically with cron
+# Therefore run the script automatically with cron
 You can place an automated way to run the script by entering it into your user crontab

 ```